Pixpipe/pixbincodec/pixbinformat.md

   ```
 - *originalBlockType*: the name of the object constructor (directly from `constructor.name`)
 - *metadataByteLength*: the size in bytes of the serialized metadata buffer
+- *useMultipleDataStreams*: Boolean.
+If `true`, the block's data is an Array of buffers/objects.
+If `false`, the block's data is a single buffer.
+ **Notice:** *useMultipleDataStreams* will be *true* even when the wrapping array has only a single component.

 Once the *block header* contains the information we need, it is serialized so that it's tranformed into an `ArrayBuffer`.
 All the information contained in the *block header* are important to decode the *data structure*.